Integrated whole-body Lymphatic Drainage Massage,

 *^If in doubt, always check with your healthcare provider before booking a Lymphatic massage with us.

-• At Ayusha, we do not offer LDM treatments for lymphedema, lymphodema like conditions.
+• At Ayusha, we do not offer Lymphatic Massage treatments for lymphedema, lymphodema like conditions.
 Instead we can give you names of few local therapists who offer specialist care for these conditions.

 • Please do not eat in 1.5-2 hours prior to appointment,